-After fierce competition in the contest to name out Rickshaw Run team, we have a winner!
-Across all social media platforms we announced the contest and people gave some great recommendations for team names; from the witty to the pun-ishing, to the inspirational — and some were downright blush-worthy.
-But we have our winner.
+After a fierce competition in the contest to name out Rickshaw Run team, we have a winner!
+Across all social media platforms, we announced the contest and people gave some great recommendations for team names; from the witty to the pun-ishing, to the inspirational — and some were downright blush-worthy.
+But we have a winner.

 Hopefully not for our rickshaw.
 Here is a breakdown of the whole Rickshaw Run and what it will entail.

 Power: 7 HP at 5000 rpm (equiv.
 1 family dog)

 Transmission: 4 forward, 1 reverse

 Distance: Jaisalmer to Shillong — 2,700km or 1,678mi give or take depending on our route.

 Dates: April 6th-18th, with a few days before for meeting up with teams and getting our rickshaw pimped out.